Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Overview of New Hampshire Taxes

-New Hampshire has no income tax on wages, though the state does charge a 4% tax on income from interest and dividends.
-The tax on interest and dividends will fall to 3% in 2024 and be repealed starting in 2025.
+As of 2025, New Hampshire has no income tax whatsoever.
+However, for the 2024 tax year, the state had a 3% tax on income from interest and dividends, but this has now been fully repealed.
 No cities in New Hampshire levy local income taxes.

 Work Info